Asifr001/Data-Analysis-in-Health-Care/README.md

 j.
 Phase III design: Classical sequential methods; Group sequential methods; Interim analysis

 k.
 Sample size calculation in phase III study

+I prepared all the answers and R codes mentioned in this project.
+Obviously, there could be better ways to solve those.